Markoalb123/IU-Eats-Diet-Planner-/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+#Version 2 ( will work specifically with the iu eats database as reference for sudgestion mainly beacause i am too lazy and eating too unhealthy and need some structure in my life)